refinedev/refine/documentation/docs/api-reference/core/hooks/useSelect/index.md

 ## Realtime Updates

-When `useSelect` hook is mounted, it passes some parameters (`channel`, `resource` etc.) to the `subscribe` method from the `liveProvider`.
+> This feature is only available if you use a [Live Provider](docs/api-reference/core/providers/live-provider)

-It is useful when you want to subscribe to the live updates.
+When `useSelect` hook is mounted, it will call the `subscribe` method from the `liveProvider` with some parameters such as `channel`, `resource` etc. It is useful when you want to subscribe to the live updates.

 [Refer to the `liveProvider` documentation for more information &#8594](/docs/api-reference/core/providers/live-provider)